-Fernando Paganini (M'90-SM'05-F'14) received his Electrical Engineering and Mathematics degrees from Universidad de la República, Montevideo, Uruguay, in 1990, and his M.S. and PhD degrees in Electrical Engineering from the California Institute of Technology, Pasadena, in 1992 and 1996 respectively.
-His PhD thesis received the 1996 Wilts Prize and the 1996 Clauser Prize at Caltech.
-From 1996 to 1997 he was a postdoctoral associate at MIT.
-Between 1997 and 2005 he was on the faculty the Electrical Engineering Department at UCLA, reaching the rank of Associate Professor.
-Since 2005 he is Professor of Electrical and Telecommunications Engineering at Universidad ORT Uruguay.
-Dr. Paganini has received the 1995 O. Hugo Schuck Best Paper Award, the 1999 NSF CAREER Award, the 1999 Packard Fellowship, the 2004 George S. Axelby Best Paper Award, and the 2010 Elsevier Scopus Prize.
-He is a member of the Uruguayan National Academy of Sciences, the Uruguayan National Academy of Engineering, and the Latin American Academy of Sciences.
-He is a Fellow of the IEEE.
-His research interests are control and networks.
+Fernando Paganini (M'90-SM'05-F'14) received the Electrical Engineering and Mathematics degrees from Universidad de la República, Montevideo, Uruguay, in 1990, and the M.S. and the Ph.D. degrees in electrical engineering from the California Institute of Technology, Pasadena, CA, USA, in 1992 and 1996, respectively.
+From 1996 to 1997, he was a Postdoctoral Associate with Massachusetts Institute of Technology, Cambridge, MA, USA.
+Between 1997 and 2005, he was with the faculty of the Electrical Engineering Department at University of California Los Angeles, Los Angeles, CA, USA, reaching the rank of Associate Professor.
+Since 2005, he has been the Professor of Electrical and Telecommunications Engineering with Universidad ORT Uruguay, Montevideo, Uruguay.
+His research interests include control and networks.
+Dr. Paganini is a member of the Uruguayan National Academy of Sciences, the Uruguayan National Academy of Engineering, and the Latin American Academy of Sciences.
+He was the recipient of the 1995 O. Hugo Schuck Best Paper Award, the 1996 Wilts Prize for his Ph.D. thesis, the 1996 Clauser Prize at Caltech, the 1999 NSF CAREER Award, the 1999 Packard Fellowship, the 2004 George S. Axelby Best Paper Award, and the 2010 Elsevier Scopus Prize.

-Enrique Mallada (S'09-M'13) is an Assistant Professor of Electrical and Computer Engineering at Johns Hopkins University.
-Prior to joining Hopkins in 2016, he was a Post-Doctoral Fellow in the Center for the Mathematics of Information at Caltech from 2014 to 2016.
-He received his Ingeniero en Telecomunicaciones degree from Universidad ORT, Uruguay, in 2005 and his Ph.D. degree in Electrical and Computer Engineering with a minor in Applied Mathematics from Cornell University in 2014.
-Dr. Mallada was awarded the NSF CAREER award in 2018, the ECE Director's PhD Thesis Research Award for his dissertation in 2014, the Center for the Mathematics of Information (CMI) Fellowship from Caltech in 2014, and the Cornell University Jacobs Fellowship in 2011.
-His research interests lie in the areas of control, dynamical systems and optimization, with applications to engineering networks such as power systems and the Internet.
+Enrique Mallada (S'09-M'13-SM'19) received the Ingeniero en Telecomunicaciones degree from Universidad ORT Uruguay, Montevideo, Uruguay, in 2005 and the Ph.D. degree in electrical and computer engineering with a minor in Applied Mathematics from Cornell University, Ithaca, NY, USA, in 2014.
+He was a Postdoctoral Fellow with the Center for the Mathematics of Information at Caltech, Pasadena, CA, USA, from 2014 to 2016.
+He is currently an Assistant Professor of Electrical and Computer Engineering with Johns Hopkins University, Baltimore, MD, USA.
+His research interests include control, dynamical systems and optimization, with applications to engineering networks, such as power systems and the Internet.
+Dr. Mallada was the recipient of the Discovery Award from Johns Hopkins University in 2019, NSF CAREER award in 2018, the ECE Director's Ph.D.
+Thesis Research Award for his dissertation in 2014, the Center for the Mathematics of Information (CMI) Fellowship from Caltech in 2014, and the Cornell University Jacobs Fellowship in 2011.